RachMink/CISC3140Lab5Task2/README.md

-# CISC3140Lab5Task2
-Create a webpage using CSS
+# Create a webpage using CSS

-# Official Link to the website:
+# Official Link to this working website:

 http://acc6.its.brooklyn.cuny.edu/~rminkowi/index.html